You can appeal against certain decisions made by the Veterinary Medicines Directorate (VMD) that affect you.

 - authorisation of a non-food animal blood bank

-- authorisation to manufacture an unauthorised veterinary medicinal product (also known as a Special) for administration under the cascade
+- authorisation for a person and premises to manufacture an unauthorised veterinary medicine (also known as a Special) for administration under the cascade

 - authorisation of an equine stem cell centre